AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-7-social-security/subchapter-xviii-health-insurance-for-aged-and-disabled/part-e-miscellaneous-provisions/sec-1395nn.md

 #### Effective Date of 2010 Amendment ####

 Pub.
 L. 111–148, title VI, §6003(b), Mar.
 23, 2010, 124 Stat.
-697, provided that: “The amendment made by this section [amending this section] shall apply to services furnished on or after January 1, 2010.”
+697, provided that: "The amendment made by this section [amending this section] shall apply to services furnished on or after January 1, 2010."

 #### Effective Date of 2008 Amendment ####